Phan7-zz/tic-tac-toe/README.md

 # Tic Tac Toe
 A Python tic tac toe game

 First, you have to select the game level.
-Today, it has just two levels, but I'm working on a third level, that gonna be very hard.
+Today, it has trhee levels

 To play, you have to look to your numeric keyboard (it's similar to the tic tac toe's game board), and type the number of the move that you want to do